SurlyMae/second-brain/posts/bookslist.md

 **Shrines of Gaiety by Kate Atkinson**

-post WWII in Soho, London.
+Post WWI London, about a woman who owns some Soho nightclubs.
 Good story, interesting characters, stellar storytelling.
 Highly recommend.